iomesh/docs/docs/deploy-iomesh-cluster/setup-iomesh.md

 After IOMesh is installed, you should mount the block devices, which are the disks on the Kubernetes worker nodes, to the IOMesh cluster so that IOMesh can use them to provide storage.

 ## View Block Device Objects
 In IOMesh, an individual block device can be viewed as a block device object.
-To mount block devices on IOMesh, you first need to know which block device objects are available.
+To mount block devices on IOMesh, you first need to know which block device objects are available for use.

 IOMesh manages disks on Kubernetes worker nodes with OpenEBS [node-disk-manager(NDM)](https://github.com/openebs/node-disk-manager).
 When deploying IOMesh, BlockDevice CR will be created in the same NameSpace as the IOMesh cluster, and you can see block devices available for use in this NameSpace.

 **Procedure**

-1. Get block devices.
+1. Get block devices in the namespace `iomesh-system`.

     ```bash
     kubectl --namespace iomesh-system -o wide get blockdevice